sergiokopplin/carmesim/README.md

 # Carmesim

 A set of custom UI themes for Sublime Text 2/3 based on [Spacegray](https://github.com/kkga/spacegray).
-Comes with [Dracula](https://github.com/zenorocha/dracula-theme) :smiling_imp: color scheme.
+Comes with [Dracula](https://github.com/zenorocha/dracula-theme) color scheme.

-*All the credits to the creators os theme Dracula and Spacegray!*
+*All the credits to the creators of themes Dracula and Spacegray!*

 ***

 ### Theme

 #### Carmesim

-Based on Dracula color scheme.

 ![image](screenshots/carmesim.png)